HelgeSverre/SpamProtection/README.md

 ```
 the check methods returns a bool, where TRUE means the IP/Email/Username has been flagged as spam.

-If you want to specify a "threshold" of ho many spam reports are needed before something is flagged as spam you can use the ```setFrequencyThreshold()``` method or specify a threshold in the constructor:
+If you want to specify a "threshold" of how many spam reports are needed before something is flagged as spam you can use the ```setFrequencyThreshold()``` method or specify a threshold in the constructor:

 ```php
 <?php